mlubinsky/mlubinsky.github.com/p_python/README.md

     c.update(b)    # modify keys and values of a with the ones from b return c

+In code above in case of keys collision between 2 dictionaries the last update wins

 a = { 'x': 1, 'y': 2}
 b = { 'y': 3, 'z': 4}